 CXD is the process of designing products and services that prioritise the customer and user experience.
-It is customer-focused design; when a decision is made, it is made for and behalf of the user.
-The underlying intention of CXD is to match products and services with the requirements of users, and ensure experience aligns with expectation.
+It’s a customer-focused design; when a decision is made, it is made for and on behalf of the user.
+The underlying intention of CXD is to match products and services with the requirements of users.
+All while ensuring the experience aligns with their expectations.
 A notable proponent of CXD was, unsurprisingly, Steve Jobs: “You’ve got the start with the customer experience and work back toward the technology, not the other way round.”

 So rather than designing and then shoehorning a product into the marketplace, CXD is more intentional.
-You find what your audience is searching for, and the product or service is designed accordingly.
+You find what your audience is searching for and design the product or service.
 Interestingly, 86% of buyers are willing to pay more for a great customer experience.

 Telecoms and customer experience design: a new differentiator

 - Engage customers.
 Find out what they’re looking for, what they appreciate and, conversely, what they do not.
-Customer requirements are always evolving, but common-sense assumptions can be made: a clear and uncluttered purchase funnel, reliable connection, easy access to key information and data, and smooth and responsive integration with devices.
+Customer requirements are always evolving, but common-sense assumptions can be made.
+A clear and uncluttered purchase funnel, reliable connection, easy access to key information and data, and smooth and responsive integration with devices.
 Still, no strategy should be based on guesswork.
-All assumptions should be validated by research and engagement.
+Research and engagement should validate all assumptions.
 Continual feedback is necessary to keep pace with continual changes in expectations.

 - Recognise where you’re going wrong, and work rapidly to resolve it.
 Identifying problems is only the first step.
-Some may be solved through incremental updates, and others may require a head-to-toe reimagining of the product.
-Remember, your customers’ problems are more important than your problems; it is their story, and their needs come first.
+Some may solve it through incremental updates, and others may require a head-to-toe reimagining of the product.
+Remember, your customers’ problems are more important than your problems.
+It is their story, and their needs come first.
 Your service must cater to behaviours and expectations, not insist upon their modification.

 In summary, CXD has more benefits than it has disadvantages.
-We discuss them in more detail in one of our previous blog posts Telecom Digital Transformation – Business Benefits of Having the Right Digital CX in Place.
-We are also committed to helping telecom companies in designing best customer experience via our M-Connect software platform.
+We are also committed to helping telecom companies in designing the best customer experience via our HERO software platform.
 Contact us to find out more about it.